rolandyuwy/tp/docs/DeveloperGuide.md

 ### 5.5.
 Find feature

-The find feature allows users to search for food items based on description, expiration date, priority and/or tags.
+The find feature allows users to search for food items based on description, expiry date, priority and/or tags.

 #### Implementation: